 Non-Drug Treatment of Sinusitis

-Home remedies such as saline (salt) washes or sprays are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Drug Treatment of Sinusitis

 Medication depends on the type of sinusitis and its cause.
 Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
-Antihistamines can dry the mucus and sometimes worsen the condition.
+Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
 Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, doctors generally wait at least 7 to 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.

-For chronic sinusitis, antibiotics and nasal corticosteroids are the main treatments, but this condition is difficult to treat and does not always respond to these drugs.
+For chronic sinusitis, nasal corticosteroids and antibiotics are the main treatments.
 Other drugs may also be prescribed.
-If drugs are ineffective, some patients with chronic sinusitis may need surgery.
+If drugs are ineffective, some people with chronic sinusitis may need surgery.

 Sinusitis (also called rhinosinusitis) is inflammation of the mucous lining of the nasal passages and sinus cavities.
 The sinuses are air-filled chambers in the skull (behind the forehead, nasal bones, cheeks, and eyes) that are lined with mucous membranes.